Singapore's Smart Nation Initiative and AI Upskilling

 AI Verify

-IMDA's AI Verify toolkit provides a practical testing framework for AI governance.
-Technology companies can use AI Verify to demonstrate compliance with the governance framework through standardised testing of their AI systems.
-Training covers how to integrate AI Verify testing into your development workflow.
+IMDA's AI Verify toolkit provides a practical testing framework that allows technology companies to demonstrate compliance with the governance framework through standardised testing of their AI systems.
+Rather than treating governance as a documentation exercise, AI Verify enables teams to integrate governance testing directly into their development workflow, making compliance a byproduct of good engineering practice rather than an afterthought.

 SkillsFuture and PSG Funding for Technology Companies